Toyota Camry Solara: First generation (XV20; 1998–2003)

+Toyota offered dealer-installed performance upgrades for the first-generation Solara under the Toyota Racing Development (TRD) banner.
+The upgrades included stiffer shock absorbers and anti-roll bars, a less restrictive muffler, a "tasteful" body kit, larger wheels with high-performance tires, and a supercharger that increased the power of the V6 engine by a claimed 62 hp.
+The parts were covered under a TRD warranty and provided a substantial increase in performance; Motor Trend found that the 0-to-60 mph acceleration time of the V6 Solara decreased to 5.6 seconds with the full TRD package.

-The Toyota Camry Solara is also the first vehicle in the Toyota lineup, after their 1997 partnership agreement to feature a JBL premium stereo option, which all models came with a single-slot in-dash CD player and cassette deck.
+The Toyota Camry Solara is also the first vehicle in the Toyota lineup, after their 1997 partnership agreement, to feature a JBL premium stereo option.
+All models came with a single-slot in-dash CD player and cassette deck from JBL.
 The SE models come standard with 15-inch steel wheels and hubcaps, upgradable to 15-inch alloy wheels.
 The Sports Package also adds a retuned suspension, perforated leather-wrapped steering wheel, perforated eight-way power-adjustable leather seats, an upgrade to 16-inch alloy wheels, retuned steering, minor trim changes and a rear lip spoiler.

 In 2000, the SE and SLE convertibles were added to the lineup; these cars were built as semi-finished coupes, shipped to an American Sunroof Company (ASC) facility where the roofs were removed and convertible tops installed, and were then shipped back to Toyota for painting and final assembly.
-Claiming that the car's basic structure was designed for this treatment, Toyota made no suspension or structural changes from the coupe.
+Claiming that the car's basic structure was designed for this treatment, Toyota made no suspension changes from the coupe.
+Toyota did strengthen the rocker sections by doubling them up, while adding steel bracing between the wheel wells, adding 171 lbs over the coupe's weight.
+Nonetheless, the car was considerably less rigid than the coupe.

 Minor model update (2001–2003)

-The Camry Solara was facelifted in September 2001 for the 2002 model year, receiving changes to the grille pattern, taillights, headlights that now featured a 4-bulb system instead of 2, a chrome logo on the steering wheel (instead of an embossed pattern), and smaller fog lights.
+The Camry Solara was lightly facelifted in September 2001 for the 2002 model year, receiving changes to the grille pattern, taillights, headlights that now featured a 4-bulb system instead of 2, a chrome logo on the steering wheel (instead of an embossed pattern), and smaller fog lights.
 The trunk was now openable by remote and the wood trim changed from Oxford Burlwood to Mustard Wood.
-New packages and options were also offered and include heated leather seats, an Appearance Package that featured a 3-spoke steering wheel, leather-wrapped shift knob, black pearl emblems, and a different center cap on the wheels.
+New packages and options were also offered and include heated leather seats, an Appearance Package that featured a three-spoke steering wheel, leather-wrapped shift knob, black pearl emblems, and a different center cap on the wheels.